(AFM-EPF) – A Pension Plan for Musicians

 The current regular pension benefit from the AFM-EP Fund consists of monthly payments to you based on (1) total contributions credited to you, and (2) your age on the effective date of your pension.

 The regular pension benefit is generally paid as a life annuity with guaranteed amount or as a husband-and-wife (joint & survivor) pension.
-Currently, monthly payments under the life annuity option are calculated according to the following table:

 Under the husband-and-wife (joint and survivor) pension, monthly payments will be lower because the expected payment period is for the remainder of both you and your Joint Annuitant’s lifetimes.
 The exact amount of adjustments will depend on the age difference between you and your Joint Annuitant.